NATO slams Putin for 'dangerous' talk

 “We have not seen any changes in Russia’s nuclear posture that would lead us to adjust our own.”

-On the battlefield, Russian shelling forced an almost full shutdown of the eastern Ukrainian city of Avdiivka, just 90km southwest of the besieged Bakhmut, the top regional official said on Sunday.
+On the battlefield, Russian shelling forced an almost full shutdown of the eastern Ukrainian city of Avdiivka, just 90 kilometres south-west of the besieged Bakhmut, the top regional official said on Sunday.

 “I am sad to say this but Avdiivka is becoming more and more like a place from post-apocalyptic movies,” said Vitaliy Barabash, head of the city’s military administration head.

-Russian shelling targeted two high-rise buildings in Avdiivka, 10km from the northern outskirts of the city of Donetsk that has been under Moscow’s control since 2014.
+Russian shelling targeted two high-rise buildings in Avdiivka, 10 kilometres from the northern outskirts of the city of Donetsk that has been under Moscow’s control since 2014.

 Last week, the Ukrainian military warned Avdiivka could become a “second Bakhmut” – which has been reduced to rubble in fierce fighting that both sides have called a “meat grinder”.